Kal Ho Naa Ho (soundtrack): Composition

 "Maahi Ve" was described as a quintessential Dharma song, where all cast members dance together, including Kajol and Rani Mukerji making an appearance.
 The song was choreographed by Farah Khan and sung by Sujata Bhattacharya, Sadhana Sargam, Udit Narayan, Nigam and Mahadevan.
 Sargam sang the verse "chanda meri chanda, tujhe kaise main ye samjhau, mujhe lagti hai tu kitni pyaari re" sung by Jennifer "Jenny" Kapur (Jaya Bachchan).
 Noorani added that the verse was "a beautiful drop in the song" and Sargam's vocals being "naturally full of emotion.
 The way she sings it is bittersweet, capturing a love that persists despite the family’s dysfunction — coming together for the child."
 The song blends in emotional arcs in a full circle but does not dwell on them and focuses more on upbeat tunes.
-The party number "It's the Time to Disco" combines strings, brass and rhythm, except for the opening part which utilizes tabla over drums.
+The party number "It's the Time to Disco" combines strings, brass and rhythm, except for the opening part which uses tabla over drums.
 It was primarily due to the diaspora setting as the film is centered around Indian immigrants in New York that lends to this fusion.

-Akhtar refused Johar's decision to write the lyrics for Kuch Kuch Hota Hai (1998) due to its double entendre title but later regretted the decision.
+Akhtar refused Johar's request to write the lyrics for Kuch Kuch Hota Hai (1998) due to its double entendre title but later regretted the decision.
 Mendonsa recalled that "I owe Karan a couple of ‘kuch’s, [...] that’s why he wrote kuch toh hua hai (something is happening) / kuch ho gaya hai (something has happened) to return the two Kuchs he didn’t write for Kuch Kuch Hota Hai."
 Mahadevan described it as a conversational number that would emotionally affect the viewers while watching the film.
 Unlike in many previous Bollywood films, Johar complied with international copyright laws and obtained permission to rework Roy Orbison's 1964 song "Oh, Pretty Woman" for the film; the revised song was entitled "Pretty Woman", which blends bhangra with the American hook lines.
-Akhtar was initially skeptical on the song, but in a making video, which released eight years, Akhtar recalled on how Orbison's wife met him and told that she loved the Hindi version of the original song over million cover versions of the song.
+Noorani recalled that Roy Orbison's wife Barbara had insisted on meeting them, and said this version of "Oh, Pretty Woman" was the first version she truly loved, of the millions she had heard.
+Akhtar initially had reservations about the song, but said he later loved it.
 Mahadevan added that he kept only the hook line "Pretty Woman" from the original song, and completely made it as their own which led to the song appealing to everyone.